 As an alternative, you can also consider adding

 In rooms that get abnormally hot compared to other rooms in the house, I like to add an Energy Star rated ceiling fan.
 That way I’m not spending more money just to cool one particular room.
-My master bedroom is one such room, both because it has more windows that face the sun at the hottest time of the day, and it’s also one of the biggest.
+My primary bedroom is one such room, both because it has more windows that face the sun at the hottest time of the day, and it’s also one of the biggest.

-Tip #1: be sure to measure the size of your room so that you pick an appropriately-sized ceiling fan.
+Tip #1: Be sure to measure the size of your room so that you pick an appropriately-sized ceiling fan.
 One that is too small for

 the spacereally won’t help temperature control much!

 Tip #2: Turn ceiling fans clockwise in the winter, and counter-clockwise in the summer.
 Doing so pushes the air in different directions (the cool air will flow down into the room when the blades turn counter-clockwise, which cools down the room).
 A ceiling fan can help a room feel as much as 10 degrees cooler in the summer!

 I feel like this one happens by accident a LOT!
 But if you have air vents on the floors or walls around your home, there’s an opportunity for you to stick furniture in front of them (or

 H/T to Trane for this tidy reminder to go around the home and check this myself!
 I laughed when I barely had to look around for an example.